 Improving Patient Safety in Long-Term Care Facilities is a training curriculum for front-line personnel in nursing home and other long-term care facilities to help them detect and communicate changes in a resident's condition and prevent and manage falls.
 Includes an Instructor Guide and separate student workbooks.

-Nursing Home Antimicrobial Stewardship Modules are field-tested, evidence-based modules that can help nursing homes develop antibiotic stewardship programs to help them use and prescribe antibiotics appropriately.
+Nursing Home Antimicrobial Stewardship Guide provides field-tested, evidence-based modules that can help nursing homes develop antibiotic stewardship programs to help them use and prescribe antibiotics appropriately.
 Appropriate antibiotics use can reduce antimicrobial resistance and help retain the effectiveness of treatments for infection, which are a common threat to resident safety.

 Nursing Home Survey on Patient Safety Culture (see description under Multiple Settings section)